wcjochem/moter/README.md

 #> [1] "Dissolving Voroni polygons..."
 #> [1] "Clipping morphological tessellation"
 ```
-The resulting morphological cells are provided as `sf` type spatial polygons.
-The
+The resulting morphological cells are provided as `sf` type spatial polygons
+which can be viewed and plotted.

 ```r